rnsvm/rnsvm.github.io/README.md

 ### *Bita and The Botflies*

-Bita and The Botflies is an Alternative Indie Rock band who are known for tackling dark topics involving women in their songs (specify).
+Bita and The Botflies is an Alternative Indie Rock band who are known for tackling [dark topics involving women in their songs](https://www.cosmo.ph/entertainment/indie-band-bita-and-the-botflies-serious-issues-a2520-20191103).
 The band consists of five memebers (specifed below), as well as nominated in multiple awards.

 ![Bita and The Botflies](https://user-images.githubusercontent.com/118333498/202359669-c62070c2-5b73-48cf-9235-b056b2b7968a.png)